This post was last updated on December 14th, 2020 at 04:16 pm

 And finally, the rental market is buoyant, especially at this time of year which is typically the best time of year to be letting a property.
 Many landlords that we work with have increased their rents slightly to offset the costs of having guaranteed rent and depending on the area of your buy to let property, this has not affected how quickly the property is let out.

-If you would like to discuss our guaranteed rent package or you would like to find out how much your property is worth on the open rental market, please give us a call on 0333 577 888 and one of the landlord team will be happy to help.
+If you would like to discuss our guaranteed rent package or you would like to find out how much your property is worth on the open rental market, please get in touch and one of the landlord team will be happy to help.